rwcitek/A_Gental_Introduction_to_BNF/slides/430_nondeterminism.md

 Both FSMs will proceed in lock step consuming the exact same input and moving along their own state transition paths.

+## Implication of look ahead > 0

+Nondeterminism can be thought of computationally expensive.
+Consequently, when constructing the state table, it is prudent to look ahead in the grammar for a possible (eventually derived) terminal symbol that can be used to constrain any useless nondeterminism.

+Therefore, most LR(1) can be simplified to be deterministic and not nondeterministic.